New benefits for members of the Society

 The Society’s policy and research programme is responsive to the environment in which historians work.
 Much of this work takes place via established RHS committees that monitor, respond to, and shape developments in the Research environment and culture in Higher Education; History Education and teaching; and Publishing.

 In 2021 the Society established a Council post for Professional Engagement, to better support historians (in and outside HE) with training, skills and career development.
+More recent initiatives include the collation of data relating to the historical profession and discipline in the UK, and responses to consultations on the Research Excellence Framework 2029.

 Royal Historical Society Archive